-To be eligible for these positions, you must provide evidence of your full-time Working Rights in Australia at time of application.
+Please note: Visa sponsorship is not available for this position.
+You must provide evidence of your working rights in Australia at time of application.